passcod/blook/2017-sep-10-monthly-update.md

-I've also rebranded all components of Cogitare to have consistent naming: they are now all named after the nominative gerund of a Latin verb that could be a metaphor for what is is they do.
+I've also rebranded all components of Cogitare to have consistent naming: they are now all named after the nominative gerund of a Latin verb that could be a metaphor for what it is they do.
 (Nominative gerund = "Verbing" used as a noun.)

 Doing so, I've noticed that the entire thing comes together as using each of my four main languages, that I know in reasonable depth and use often.